 - Bank transfer

-4. Before clicking the blue Complete Order button at the bottom of the page, make sure to read the Terms of Service (link opens in a new window) and check the according checkbox as a confirmation.
+4. Before clicking the blue Complete Order button at the bottom of the page, make sure to read the Terms of Service (link opens in a new window) and check the associated checkbox as a confirmation.

-5. Check the email you specified with the order for a sales receipt.
+5. Check the email you specified for the order with a sales receipt.
 Once your payment has been processed, you will receive a Welcome email with more information on how to log in to your web hosting control panel.

 How to Install WordPress

-In this section of the tutorial, we will go over the steps on how to set up a WordPress website and how to create backups.
+In this section of the tutorial, we will go over the steps on how to set up a WordPress website and how to create backups for it.

-In order to begin setting up WordPress, refer to the email you received from Scala once your account has been created.
+In order to begin setting up WordPress, refer to the email you received from Scala when your account has been created.

 1. Follow the link to SPanel.
 It should be something like this: https://yourdomain.com/spanel

-2. Login with the your email and password.
-They should be written in the Welcome email as well.
+2. Log in with your email and password.
+They should be available in the Welcome email as well.

-3. The SPanel dashboard which features a number of tools, menus and indicators.
+3. The SPanel dashboard features a number of tools, menus, and indicators.
 What we are looking for is the Create an Account link.

-It is present first place at the QUICK LINKS section and first place again in the vertical main menu under Accounts Management.
+You will find it first thing in the Quick Links section or in the vertical main menu under Accounts Management.

 Creating a VPS Account

-- The Domain name field, which is the name of your website.
-Enter in format: yoursite.com
+- The Domain name field is the name of your website.
+Enter it in the format: yoursite.com

-- The Username field, which is the name of the place where you store your website’s files.
-Specify any name that makes sense to you.
+- In the Username field, specify any name that makes sense to you.

-- The last two fields of the page – Disk Space Limit and Inodes Limit – can be considered advanced options.
-They are beyond the scope of this tutorial and we are going to leave them to their default values.
+- The last two fields of the page – Disk Space Limit and Inodes Limit – are a bit more advanced options.
+It’s easier to just leave the default values.
+Modify them only if you’re sure what you’re doing

-7. As a confirmation of the account creation you will be presented with something similar to the following:
+6. As a confirmation of the account creation, you will be presented with something similar to the following:

-8. To access the newly created account, locate the Accounts Management section in the vertical main menu to the left side of the page.
-Click on List Accounts, 3rd place on the list.
+7. To access the newly created account, locate the Accounts Management section in the vertical main menu to the left side of the page.
+Select the List Accounts option.

-9. On the list accounts page, you should see a table with the accounts created on your VPS host.
+8. On the next page, you should see a table with the accounts created on your VPS host.
 To the right end of the table row, there is a blue Actions button.
 Click on it and select Login from the menu that appears.

-10. Now you are logged in to the account we previously created.
+9. You are now logged into the account we previously created.
 Scroll to the bottom of the page and locate the Tools section.
-Click on the WordPress manager, located within that section.
+Click on the SWordPress Manager icon located within that section.

-Within the WordPress Manager, we are presented with a very straightforward interface comprised of two sections:
+Within the SWordPress Manager, we are presented with a very straightforward interface comprised of two sections:

 1) Install New WordPress Site